Moinali1/Moinali1/README.md

 </br>
 </br>

-<p style="text-align: justify;"><b>A passion for creating innovative web applications.
-With JavaScript, React, Node.js, and MongoDB, I thrive on building dynamic and responsive websites that provide seamless user experiences.
+<p style="text-align: justify;"><b>A passion for creating innovative web applications, with JavaScript, React, Node.js, and MongoDB, I thrive on building dynamic and responsive websites that provide seamless user experiences.
 I enjoy staying up-to-date with the latest technologies and frameworks, allowing me to deliver efficient and scalable solutions.
 I am a motivated individual who loves collaborating with teams to solve complex problems and bring ideas to life.</b></p>

 </p>